TauferLab/ANACIN-X/README.md

 * -o        : If used, allows the user to define their own path to store output from the project.
                 Be sure to define an absolute path that can exist on your machine.
-                Use a different path when running on the same settings to avoid overwriting.
+                Use a different path when running multiple times on the same settings to avoid overwriting.
                 (Defaults to the directory '$HOME/comm_pattern_output')
 * -c        : When running the unstructured mesh communication pattern, use this with 3 arguments to define the grid coordinates.